 #1 Where to see Zakynthos turtles?

 It is not without reason that Zakynthos is nicknamed the “Turtle Island of Greece”.
-In the Laganas Bay, in the southeast of Zakynthos, numerous sea turtles gather every year to prepare to lay their eggs.
-Already at the end of March, the first turtles reach the waters of the south coast and begin to mate.
+In Laganas Bay, in the southeast of Zakynthos, numerous sea turtles gather every year to prepare for egg-laying.
+As early as the end of March, the first turtles reach the waters of the south coast and begin to mate.

-Until the beginning of October, the females stay in the south of Zakynthos to lay eggs.
-Then they swim back to other areas of the Mediterranean.
-If you want to spend your Greece Holidays on Zakynthos, therefore has the best chance of seeing the sea turtles.
+The females remain in the south of Zakynthos until the beginning of October to lay their eggs, before swimming back to other parts of the Mediterranean.
+Anyone planning to spend their Greece holiday on Zakynthos therefore has the best chance of encountering sea turtles.

 #2 Why do turtles come to Zakynthos?

-The island of Zakynthos is considered one of the largest breeding areas loggerhead turtle (Caretta-Caretta) in the Mediterranean region.
+The island of Zakynthos is considered one of the most important nesting areas for the loggerhead turtle (Caretta Caretta) in the Mediterranean.
 Almost every year, the first nest in Greece is found on Zakynthos.
-Experts assume that between 60 and 80 percent of the entire Mediterranean population lay their eggs in Greece.
+Experts estimate that between 60 and 80 percent of the entire Mediterranean population lay their eggs in Greece.

-The turtles, which can be up to 1.30 m long, arrive in Zakynthos from different parts of the Mediterranean.
-In addition to Zakynthos, they are also drawn to the opposite coast of the Peloponnese Peninsula to the Gulf of Kyparissia.
-In addition, there are other breeding sites on Crete, Cyprus and Turkey.
+The turtles, which can grow up to 1.30 m in length, travel to Zakynthos from various parts of the Mediterranean.
+In addition to Zakynthos, they are also drawn to the opposite coast of the Peloponnese Peninsula, specifically to the Gulf of Kyparissia.
+Further nesting sites exist on Crete, Cyprus and Turkey.

-Outside the mating season, sea turtles stay in many parts of the Mediterranean.
-Why they prefer to return to Zante every year for mating is not yet fully understood.
+Outside the nesting season, sea turtles inhabit many parts of the Mediterranean.
+Exactly why they prefer to return to Zakynthos each year is not yet fully understood.

-#3 Why are hawksbill turtles threatened with extinction?
+#3 Why are loggerhead turtles threatened with extinction?

-The Caretta Caretta is today threatened with extinction and is therefore under international protection (Washington Convention on International Trade in Endangered Species of Wild Fauna and Flora Convention).
-Turtles have been around for 200 million years, i.e. they were already alive at the time of the dinosaurs.
+The Caretta Caretta is today classified as threatened with extinction and is therefore under international protection (CITES – the Convention on International Trade in Endangered Species of Wild Fauna and Flora).
+Turtles have existed for around 200 million years – they were already alive at the time of the dinosaurs.

-Also in the Greek mythology they are highly valued.
-They were considered a symbol of fertility and were therefore under the protection of the goddess Aphrodite.
-One of the first Greek coins from the 5th millennium BC already bore the image of a Caretta-Caretta sea turtle.
+In Greek mythology they were also held in high regard.
+They were considered a symbol of fertility and therefore placed under the protection of the goddess Aphrodite.
+One of the earliest Greek coins, from the 5th century BC, already bore the image of a Caretta Caretta sea turtle.

-“In our modern world, turtles are confronted with challenges that they did not have to face in the past.”
+“In our modern world, turtles are confronted with challenges that they never had to face in the past.”

-The pollution of our oceans with plastic waste, the extensive fishing activity (crab fishing) and mass tourism with all its negative side effects are increasingly endangering the stocks.
-On Zakynthos, it feels like everyone wants to earn a share of the turtle business…
+The pollution of our oceans with plastic waste, extensive fishing activity (particularly trawl fishing) and mass tourism with all its negative side effects are increasingly endangering turtle populations.
+On Zakynthos, it feels as though everyone wants a share of the turtle business…

-Beach shrinkage due to intensive beach tourism is another problem for the sensitive animals.
-The less natural sandy beach there is, the more difficult it is for the turtles to lay their eggs.
+Beach erosion caused by intensive beach tourism is another problem for these sensitive animals.
+The less natural sandy beach remains, the harder it becomes for turtles to lay their eggs.

-Nature conservation and tourism do not form a harmonious unit in Zakynthos.
-This becomes clear when you see how much the turtle business is booming and at the same time there are hardly any funds available for the preservation of the national park.
+Nature conservation and tourism do not coexist harmoniously on Zakynthos.
+This becomes clear when you see how much the turtle business is booming, while at the same time there are barely any funds available for the preservation of the national park.

-#4 Why are there fewer and fewer turtles in Zakynthos?
+#4 Why are there fewer and fewer turtles on Zakynthos?

-Just in time for the start of the holiday season at the end of May, the female hawksbill turtles reach the southern beaches of Zakynthos and bury their eggs in the fine sandy beach.
-Sea turtles are extremely sensitive animals, which sensitive to noise and artificial light.
+Just in time for the start of the holiday season at the end of May, female loggerhead sea turtles reach the southern beaches of Zakynthos and bury their eggs in the fine sand.
+Sea turtles are extremely sensitive animals that are highly sensitive to noise and artificial light.

-The preferred beaches for egg-laying are located at Laganas, the tourist hotspot of Zakynthos.
-The place has been considered the island’s party stronghold for many years.
-In summer, loud music booms from the loudspeakers into the night and the artificial light of the restaurants shines far out to sea, to the chagrin of the sensitive sea turtles.
+The beaches preferred for egg-laying are located at Laganas, the tourist hotspot of Zakynthos.
+The village has long been considered the island’s party stronghold.
+In summer, loud music booms from speakers late into the night and the artificial light from restaurants shines far out to sea – much to the detriment of the sensitive sea turtles.

-It is assumed that on average only one to two turtles from about 1,000 eggs reach the mating age of 20-30 years.
-After this time, the female turtles return to the exact place where they hatched to lay their eggs.
+It is estimated that on average only one to two turtles out of around 1,000 eggs survive to reach reproductive maturity at 20–30 years of age.
+After this time, the female turtles return to the exact beach where they hatched in order to lay their own eggs.

-Where two decades ago there was still an untouched natural beach, today there is a noisy beach bar or a beach hotel.
-If the conditions for egg laying are not optimal, e.g. obstruction of digging by sun loungers or excessive noise, no eggs are laid and the female loses her brood.
+Where two decades ago there was still an untouched natural beach, today there may be a noisy beach bar or a beach hotel.
+If the conditions for egg-laying are not optimal – for example, if sun loungers obstruct digging or there is excessive noise – no eggs are laid and the female loses her entire brood.

-In fact, every year fewer turtle nests counted.
-And the newly hatched young animals are also confronted with problems.
-Normally, they orient themselves to natural light sources, such as the moon and stars, to get into the sea.
+Indeed, fewer turtle nests are recorded every year.
+The newly hatched young animals also face serious problems.
+Under natural conditions, they orient themselves towards natural light sources – such as the moon and stars – to find their way to the sea.

-Artificial light (e.g. from beach bars) disturbs their natural compass and lures them in the wrong direction.
-If they do not get into the sea quickly enough, they dry out or fall victim to cats and birds.
+Artificial light (e.g. from beach bars) disrupts their natural compass and draws them in the wrong direction.
+If they do not reach the sea quickly enough, they dry out or fall victim to cats and birds.
 Here is an overview of the Caretta Caretta nests counted on Zakynthos in recent years:

 | Year | 2021 | 2022 | 2023 | 2024 | 2025 |

-#5 How can I protect the turtles as a vacationer?
+#5 How can I protect the turtles as a holidaymaker?

-Tourism and environmental protection can go hand in hand, as evidenced by many other regions of the world where sea turtles are found (including Florida in the USA or Koh Tao in Thailand).
+Tourism and environmental protection can go hand in hand, as demonstrated by many other regions where sea turtles are found (including Florida in the USA and Koh Tao in Thailand).

-If you are a holidaymaker and would like to help ensure that the turtles return to Zakynthos in the future, we give you the following recommendations:
+If you would like to help ensure that turtles continue to return to Zakynthos in the future, we recommend the following:

 - Avoid plastic waste: Sea turtles feed on jellyfish, among other things.
-Plastic bags are similar to these in the sea, plastic straws look like seaweed or small algae, turtles can die from them.
-Always dispose of garbage properly and use cloth bags for shopping.
+Plastic bags resemble jellyfish in the water, while plastic straws look like seaweed or small algae – turtles can die from ingesting them.
+Always dispose of rubbish properly and use cloth bags when shopping.

-- Beaches in Zakynthos: Avoid the beaches where turtles lay eggs (see #6).
-Zaknythos offers numerous alternative bathing options.
-The nests, which are protected by a wooden scaffolding, must not be touched!
+- Beaches in Zakynthos: Avoid the beaches where turtles lay their eggs (see #6).
+Zakynthos offers numerous alternative bathing options.
+The nests, which are protected by a wooden frame, must not be touched under any circumstances.

-- Turtle Tours: Avoid turtle spotting boat tours, as this can cause stress for the animals and they are usually harassed by several boats.
+- Turtle tours: Avoid turtle-spotting boat tours, as these can cause stress for the animals and the turtles are usually surrounded by multiple boats at once.

-- Hotels and taverns: Avoid establishments and restaurants directly on the beach within the national park.
-Even though these people live from tourism, the buildings are usually built illegally or without a building permit.
+- Hotels and tavernas: Avoid establishments and restaurants located directly on the beach within the national park.
+Even though these businesses rely on tourism, the buildings are typically constructed illegally or without a valid building permit.

-You can find our personal selection of the 20 best accommodations in Zakynthos in this article: Zakynthos Hotels
+You can find our personal selection of the 20 best accommodations on Zakynthos in this article: Zakynthos Hotels

 #6 Which beaches do turtles nest on?

-Within the Marine National Park, the following six beaches have been defined as essential nesting sites for Zakynthos turtles.
-Five beaches can still be entered by the public from sunrise to sunset.
-Due to nature conservation, we still recommend avoiding these beaches in summer (breeding season).
+Within the Marine National Park, the following six beaches have been designated as essential nesting sites for Zakynthos turtles.
+Five of these beaches remain accessible to the public from sunrise to sunset.
+In the interest of nature conservation, we nonetheless recommend avoiding these beaches during summer (the breeding season).

 Dafni Beach

-Dafni Beach is located on the Skopos peninsula and belongs to Zone A of the Marine National Park.
-Although animal welfare should be in the foreground here, there are four (illegal) taverns located directly on the beach.
-The owners insist on their land acquisition and so the restaurants still exist today despite multiple warnings and fines.
+Dafni Beach is located on the Skopos peninsula and falls within Zone A of the Marine National Park.
+Although animal welfare should take priority here, four (illegal) tavernas are situated directly on the beach.
+The owners insist on their land rights, and so the restaurants continue to operate today despite repeated warnings and fines.

-Parasols may not be set up near the sea, many sunbathing areas are located in the tamarisk-lined dune landscape behind them.
+Parasols may not be set up close to the sea; most sunbathing areas are located in the tamarisk-lined dune landscape further back.
 Turtles can also lay their eggs here.
-During our visit in 2022, the distance to the nests was not always maintained.
+During our visit in 2022, the required distance from the nests was not always maintained.

-The beach is made up of large stones and sandy sections.
+The beach consists of a mix of large stones and sandy sections.
 The water quality was not suitable for swimming during our visit.
-In this context, the question arises as to how the local taverns dispose of their wastewater here.
-In addition, the power generators of the taverns generate incredible noise.
+This raises the question of how the local tavernas dispose of their wastewater here.
+To make matters worse, the power generators of the tavernas produce considerable noise.

-To get to Dafni Beach, you have to negotiate a kilometer-long and sometimes steep track with potholes.
-Rental car rental companies contractually exclude driving on gravel roads.
-In the event of damage, the insurance cover can expire.
-One more reason not to visit this beach for the sake of the sea turtles.
+To reach Dafni Beach, you must navigate a kilometre-long, sometimes steep dirt track riddled with potholes.
+Car rental companies contractually exclude driving on unpaved roads, and in the event of damage, insurance cover may be voided.
+Yet another reason to skip this beach – for the sake of the sea turtles.

 ✓ Full coverage & unlimited mileage included